danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH9.md

 #### Nonlinearities and Kernels

 * We don't like doing polynomial regression with a degree bigger than 3 (even cubic polynomial space is a big space)
+* K is computing the INNER PRODUCT between the target point X and each subsequent X in the sample
+* Alpha is non-zero only for those in the support set

+#### REVIEW QUESTIONS

+##### QUESTION

+True or False: If no linear boundary can perfectly classify all the training data, this means we need to use a feature expansion.

+##### ANSWER

+False

+##### Explanation

+As in any statistical problem, we will always do better on the training data if we use a feature expansion, but that doesn't mean we will improve the test error.
+Not all regression lines should perfectly interpolate all the training points, and not all classifiers should perfectly classify all the training data.

+---

+##### QUESTION

+True or False: The computational effort required to solve a kernel support vector machine becomes greater and greater as the dimension of the basis increases.

+##### ANSWER

+False

+##### Explanation

+The beauty of the "kernel trick" is that, even if there is an infinite-dimensional basis, we need only look at the n^2 inner products between training data points.

 ### 9.4 Example and Comparison with Logistic Regression

 ### 9.5.
 SVMs in R

+## OTHER RESOURCES:

+[ML Mastery](https://machinelearningmastery.com/support-vector-machines-for-machine-learning/#:~:text=Support%20Vector%20Machines%20(Kernels)&text=The%20inner%20product%20between%20two,%2B%203*6%20or%2028.)

+### Data prep for SVM:

+* SVM works only with numeric data.
+If any categorical data, we need to convert that data to dummy variables
+* Basic SVM is for BINARY classification, two class classification.